-Extracts from my book “Fresh perspectives on Creativity” (1)
+Extracts from “Understanding Creativity” (1)

 My first fresh perspective is an extract from Chapter 10 : “Having Fun with Creativity”.
 It tells the story of a painting made by a primary school child with learning difficulties